Azure/azure-sdk/docs/typescript/design.md

 ## Using Azure Core {#ts-core-types}

-{% include requirement/MUST id="ts-core-types-must %} make use of packages in Azure Core to provide behavior consistent across all Azure SDK libraries.
+{% include requirement/MUST id="ts-core-types-must" %} make use of packages in Azure Core to provide behavior consistent across all Azure SDK libraries.
 This includes, but is not limited to:

 * `core-http` for http client, pipeline and related functionality
 * `logger` for logging